Long Weekend to Ski Powder Mountain: Part 2

 As we stepped onto the snow, immediately we were greeted by a PowMow host and it was reassuring that he gave us the same great advice as the friend we met at the inn.
 Certainly, it was going to be a great day of skiing.

 It wasn’t until we made our first run that I remembered reading about the milky soft groomers.
 The snow is completely natural since they do not make any snow.
-Therefor, it feels different under your skis and I could feel this as soon as I gained some speed on the first run.
+Therefore, it feels different under your skis and I could feel this as soon as I gained some speed on the first run.

 Getting to Know the Mountain

-After a few warm up laps, we were already impressed with the high-quality Utah powder!
+After a few warm-up laps, we were already impressed with the high-quality Utah powder!
 The snow was skiing so fast and silky smooth thanks to the extreme cold and recent snowfalls.

 Next, we made our way down to the Paradise lift to check out some of the more technical terrain.
 This was Keith’s favorite area of the day.
 The views while riding up and from the top of the lift are breathtakingly beautiful!
-The runs are just steep enough to be challenging, but yet totally accessible for any advanced skier.
+The runs are just steep enough to be challenging, yet totally accessible for any advanced skier.
 The snow was a perfect combination of a few inches of light fluff and a compacted base that still had enough give to allow for carving.
 The day just kept getting better!

 Keith then took a little time to explore the ridgeline that follows the Paradise lift down the mountain.
-This ridge accesses several steep and challenging chutes, a large bowl and excellent glade skiing.
+This ridge accesses several steep and challenging chutes, a large bowl, and excellent glade skiing.

-Time for Some Lunch
+Time for some lunch

 The runs at Powder Mountain are generally shorter and a little less steep than those found at other Utah resorts such as Snowbird and Alta.
-This allows for advanced skiers, such as ourselves, to feel more like expert level skiers as we ripped down the mountain.
+This allows for advanced skiers, such as ourselves, to feel more like expert-level skiers as we ripped down the mountain.

 All of the runs that we skied off the Paradise lift were extremely fun and playful.
 The best part of this area was that there were only a handful of other people on the mountain.
 This truly made it feel like you had the whole mountain to yourself.

 Check back next Tuesday to find out more!
-I promise we will get to the injury part 😉
+I promise we will get to the injury part. 😉